anenadic/2014-11-10-manchester/novice/python/xml/xml.md

     -   Needs a lot of memory for large documents
     -   Generic standard doesn't take advantage of the more advanced features of some languages

--   Python's standard library includes a simple implementation of DOM called `minidom`
-    -   Fast, sturdy, and well documented...
-    -   ...if you understand all the terminology, and know more or less what you're looking for
-- There is also another library, `Element Tree` which was included into the Python's standard library.
-Element Tree was included after `minidom` so, even though it is often now recommended and preferred over `monidom` you can still have to deal with the code which uses `minidom`.
-For that reason we will have a look at examples using both libraries.
+Python's standard library includes `Element Tree`  library (xml.etree.ElementTree typically shortened to ET). `Element Tree` provides easy ways to manipulate XML documents.
+ET is also a widely used library so learning it will help you in working with the code written by other developers.

 ####DOM -the Basics